puppeteer/puppeteer/docs/api.md

 > **NOTE** Extensions in Chrome / Chromium currently only work in non-headless mode.

-The following is the code for getting a handle to a [background page](https://developer.chrome.com/extensions/background_pages) of an extension whose source is located in `./my-extension`:
+The following is code for getting a handle to the [background page](https://developer.chrome.com/extensions/background_pages) of an extension whose source is located in `./my-extension`:
 ```js
 const puppeteer = require('puppeteer');